inmanta/std/README.md

 ## Usage example

 This simple example shows how to create an agent configuration.
+This configuration will try to update part of the agent configuration on the orchestrator.
+An agent configuration is mandatory to export resources towards the orchestrator.

 ```inmanta
 std::AgentConfig(